CalcProgrammer1/OpenRGB/Documentation/RGBControllerAPI.md

 ### `void UpdateLEDs()`

-Update all LEDs based on the device's `colors` vector.
+Update all LEDs based on the `colors` vector.

 ### `void UpdateZoneLEDs(int zone)`

-Update all LEDs in the given zone based on the device's `colors` vector.
+Update all LEDs in the given zone based on the `colors` vector.

 ### `void UpdateSingleLED(int led)`

-Update a single LED based on the device's `colors` vector.
+Update a single LED based on the `colors` vector.

+### `void UpdateMode()`

+Update the mode based on the active mode index and the `modes` vector.